turnhub/turnio-websearch/README.md

-A Python based demo context integration for Turn.io that returns suggested replies for display in the UI based on Google search results.
+A Python based demo context integration for Turn.io that returns suggested replies for display in the UI based on web search results from [Duck Duck Go](https://www.duckduckgo.com).

 This can be run as a serverless function.